ahmedelhori/blog4j/README.md

         ..
 ```

-The app will bind to `port 80` on your server.
+The app will bind to `port 8080` on your machine.